Reality Era: Daniel Bryan's storyline and initiation

 On the March 10 episode of Raw, Bryan would "Occupy Raw" until Triple H gave in to his requests.
-It would be on the March 24 episode the following week that Triple H would dub this point at that time, the beginning of the "Reality Era".
-Bryan would go on to defeat Triple H, and later, Orton and Batista in a triple threat match on the same night at WrestleMania XXX.
-This would enable him to win the WWE World Heavyweight Championship.
+During the March 24 episode the following week, Triple H would dub that point in time the beginning of the "Reality Era".
+At WrestleMania XXX Bryan would go on to defeat Triple H to earn a place in the main event where he faced Orton and Batista.
+He faced the two in a triple-threat match on the same night and won the WWE World Heavyweight Championship.